swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

 amount of ClojureScript source is now movable that previously wasn't.

-For those of you unlucky souls that have to deal with JavaScript build tools this is all the configuration required to get this optimized split:
+For those of you unlucky souls that have to deal with JavaScript build tools this was all the configuration required to get the optimized Mori split:

 ```clj
 {:cljs-base {:entries #{cljs.core mori}